hannelita/hannelita.github.io/pages/pages-root-folder/index.md

   title: "whoami now"
   url: '/academic'
   <!-- image: research.png -->
-  text: 'At this point in life, I am a PhD student at McGill university, doing reseach in Programming Languages.
+  text: 'At this point in life, I am a Grad student at McGill university, doing reseach in Programming Languages.
 Find out more about it by clicking the button below: '
 widget2:
   title: "whowasi then"
   url: '/past'